MalkaGit/2026Ai/README.md

 ### to test API  from psotman

    GET http://localhost:3000/health

    POST http://localhost:3000/chat
    "Content-Type: application/json"
    {"message":"What restaurants are there?"}

+   postman collection stored at:
+   \01-casino-property-agent\tests\_tests.postman_collection

+               ✅ In-scope question
+               What restaurants are there?
+               → Returns grounded answer

+               ✅  Missing information
+               What is the check-in age policy?
+               → Returns:
+               I do not know based on the provided property information.

+               ✅ Action request
+               Book me a room
+               → Rejected

+               ✅ Out-of-scope question
+               What is the weather in Boston?
+               → Rejected

 ### Automated Tests
    Run: